billgao0807/dwelo-thermostat/README.md

 1. Go to `https://web.dwelo.com`, and click 'Sign In'.
 Log into your account.
 2. Look at the browser address bar and you'll see `https://web.dwelo.com/units/XXXXXX?community=123`.
 Copy the numbers after the `units/`.
 It should be 6 characters long.

-### Getting the "lights" value
+### Getting the "thermostat" value
 1. Go to `https://web.dwelo.com`, and click 'Sign In'.
 Log into your account.
-2. Hover your mouse over one of the listed lights.
-You should see a tooltip saying "Light ID: XXXXXX".
-Those numbers are your light ID.
-It should be 6 characters long.
+2. Open Dev Tools window.
+On dwelo page, click 'Refresh Devices'.
+Then in network call section of the Dev Tools windows, find the latest XHR request named 'device', find the entry for 'deviceType': 'thermostat' and the 'uid' will be the thermostat value